Recommended by:

 Does a VPN make you fully anonymous?

 No, a VPN does not make you totally anonymous.
-In fact, there is no way you can be fully anonymous on the web.
-What you can do is significantly enhance your online privacy with a VPN.
-While it doesn’t hide all the traces of your internet use, it encrypts your data, hides your IP, and protects you from trackers.
+In fact, complete anonymity online is impossible.
+However, you can significantly enhance your online privacy by using a VPN — while it can’t hide all traces of your internet activity, it encrypts your data, hides your IP address, and makes it much harder for websites, advertisers, and other third parties to track you.

 Does a VPN make you fully anonymous?